jtchristie/quantum-course-docs/docs/quantum-concepts/qubit-applications.md

 Now that the key has been sent, Alice and Bob share (through a classical communication channel) the strings $y$ and $z$, which should agree in roughly $n/2$ places.
 Alice discards the bits of her string, $x$, corresponding to the entries where $y$ and $z$ disagree.
 Bob does the same with his string, $t$.
-What remains is there shared private key.
+What remains is their shared private key.

 As an example let $x=0101$,
 $y=1100$,